metamath/lamp-guide/docs/index.md

 > On the drop-down drag down and
 > select "**H**" (hypothesis) to change this step to a hypothesis.
 > Notice that its justification is now "HYP" (it's justified because
-> it's a hypothesis).
+> it's a hypothesis), and its label will be automatically renamed
-> Long-click on its label and rename it to `syl.1`.
+> to `syl.1` (the goal name, ".", and an integer).

 We now have a hypothesis!
+You could long-click on the step label and rename it to something else, but its detault name is fine.
 Let's add the other one:

 > In the Editor select the icon <img width="16" height="16" src="add.svg" alt="add"> (add new statement).
 > Enter